-9b - Exit Slip
+A.9.2 - Exit Slip

-S-302 Draw conclusions based on information and evidence.

-S-303 Revise ideas and opinions based on new information.
+SKIIIS 4-S-302 Draw conclusions based on information and evidence.
+4-S-303 Evaluate personal assumptions based on new information and ideas.

 An Exit Slip is simply a brief note or conversation with students at the end of a lesson.
 Exit Slips provide students with opportunities to reflect on their learning and provide teachers with feedback to inform future instruction as students summarize their understandings of a lesson.
 Exit Slips may be open-ended, include a reflective stem (e.g., Today I learned...; I am still confused about...; I would like to know more about...; A question I have is...), or used to set a learning goal for the next day.
 Exit Slips may be completed individually or in small groups.
 Review Exit Slip responses to guide planning for future instruction.